Spirited Away: Development and inspiration

-Every summer, Hayao Miyazaki spent his vacation at a mountain cabin with his family and five girls who were friends of the family.
+During summers, Hayao Miyazaki spent his vacation at a mountain cabin with his family and five girls who were friends of the family.
 The idea for Spirited Away came about when he wanted to make a film for these friends.
 Miyazaki had previously directed films for small children and teenagers such as My Neighbor Totoro and Kiki's Delivery Service, but he had not created a film for ten-year-old girls.
-For inspiration, he read shōjo manga magazines like Nakayoshi and Ribon the girls had left at the cabin, but felt they only offered subjects on "crushes" and romance.
-When looking at his young friends, Miyazaki felt this was not what they "held dear in their hearts" and decided to produce the film about a young heroine whom they could look up to instead.
+For inspiration, he read the shōjo manga magazines (like Nakayoshi and Ribon) that the girls had left at the cabin, but felt they only offered subjects on "crushes" and romance.
+Miyazaki felt this was not what these young friends "held dear in their hearts", and resolved to make the film about a young heroine whom they could look up to.

 Miyazaki had wanted to produce a new film for years, but his two previous proposals—one based on the Japanese book Kiri no Mukō no Fushigi na Machi (霧のむこうのふしぎな町) by Sachiko Kashiwaba, and another about a teenage heroine—were rejected.
 His third proposal, which ended up becoming Spirited Away, was more successful.
 The three stories revolved around a bathhouse that was inspired by one in Miyazaki's hometown.
 He thought the bathhouse was a mysterious place, and there was a small door next to one of the bathtubs in the bath house.
-Miyazaki was always curious to what was behind it, and he made up several stories about it, one of which inspired the bathhouse setting of Spirited Away.
+Miyazaki was always curious about what was behind it, and he made up several stories about it, one of which inspired the bathhouse setting of Spirited Away.